ketanhdoshi/ketanhdoshi.github.io/_posts/2021-04-11-Geo-Location.md

 In this article, my goal is to provide an overview of dealing with geolocation data for machine learning applications.
 This is a vast subject so I will try to give you a flavor of the issues involved.
 In future articles, I hope to dive deeper into some of those specific areas.

 ## Application Domain data (includes basic location information)
 As with all machine learning applications, we start with a dataset about the application domain.
-The key is that it also contains information to identify a physical location of interest, either in the form of an address or as geographical coordinates like latitude or longitude.
+The key is that it also contains information to identify a physical location of interest, either in the form of an address or as geographical coordinates like latitude and longitude.

 Let's say that we were trying to predict real estate prices.
 Our dataset would normally consist of information about the house (its type, age, square footage, and so on), its price, and of course, its location.
 This is structured tabular data.